-Routine Deprecation and Deletion of Services in the VAO registry.
+DRAFT: Routine Deprecation and Deletion of Services in the VAO registry

+T. McGlynn, T. Dower, G. Greene 2011

 This memo describes the procedure under which services may marked as deleted or deprecated in the VAO registry in response to the VAO’s automated service validation.
 Data providers may also delete services themselves, though the standard registry interfaces, but this is not addressed here.

 Definitions.